 Progress has been slow since the AEC commenced a few years back.
 Granted, this is the sort of thing which takes time.
 Southeast Asia had almost no regional cooperation a few decades ago and they’ve generally made quick change.

-Why Should You Start Investing in ASEAN?
+Why Should You Invest in ASEAN?

 There are three main reasons why almost every investor should look toward ASEAN.
 Other places, like Eastern Europe and Africa, might have one or two of the advantages listed below.
 No other region has all of them though.